XxxHolic (film)

-xxxHolic (ホリック xxxHOLiC, Horikku) is a 2022 Japanese supernatural dark fantasy drama film based on a manga series with a same name written and illustrated by manga artist group CLAMP.
-The film is directed by Mika Ninagawa, written by Erika Yoshida, co-distributed by Shochiku and Asmik Ace, and stars Ko Shibasaki as Yuko Ichihara and Ryūnosuke Kamiki as Kimihiro Watanuki.
-The film was released in Japan on April 29, 2022.
+xxxHolic (ホリック xxxHOLiC, Horikku) is a 2022 Japanese supernatural dark fantasy drama film directed by Mika Ninagawa and written by Erika Yoshida based on a manga series with a same name by manga artist group CLAMP.
+Co-distributed by Shochiku and Asmik Ace, the film marks the first live-action film adaptation for the xxxHolic franchise, and the second film following xxxHolic: A Midsummer Night's Dream (2005).
+The film stars Ko Shibasaki as Yuko Ichihara and Ryūnosuke Kamiki as Kimihiro Watanuki, alongside Hokuto Matsumura and Tina Tamashiro.
+It was released in Japan on April 29, 2022.

-The film marks the first live-action film adaptation for xxxHolic, and the second film following xxxHolic: A Midsummer Night's Dream (2005).